pshihn/shihn.ca/posts/2020/dithering.md

 I was trying to solve a problem where I could map images created by [LegraJS](https://legrajs.com/) to actual available Lego pieces — Figure out what Lego pieces one would need in what color.
 This led me to image color reduction and then to Dithering.
 I have since discovered that dithering is not the right solution for that use case... more on that later.
 But, it was fascinating to discover the process.
 I was aware of dithering but never got around to actually implementing it.
 Code for the TypeScript implementation I wrote can be found on the [cielab-dither](https://github.com/pshihn/cielab-dither) repo.

 For the interactive demo on this page, I used this implementation and run the algorithm in a WebWorker.
-I wrapped the demo as a WebComponent and just drome the element wherever I needed in the blog post: `<dither-view></dither-view>`
+I wrapped the demo as a WebComponent and just drop the element wherever I needed in the blog post: `<dither-view></dither-view>`

 <img loading="lazy" width="200" height="200" src="/stuff/posts/dithering/fig10.png" style="display: block; margin: 0 auto 1em;border-radius: 50%;">